fisherrjd/Coffee_Problem/README.md

 ### 4. Running the Solution Locally or Online

-- **Data Persistence:** All data is stored in `coffee_pot.json` in the project directory.
-To reset, simply delete this file and restart the app.
+- **Data Persistence:**
+  By default, all data is stored in `coffee_pot.json` in the project directory.
+This is suitable for proof-of-concept and small group use.
+  **For production or larger groups, you should migrate to a real database** To reset the current data, simply delete `coffee_pot.json` and restart the app.

 ---